hypn05/interview/interview.md

 # Web services
 What are the two different types of web services and how do you test each one? o	What is the difference between SOAP and REST?
-How would you distinguish between a GET and POST request given that you don’t know the HTTP method used?
-Can GET requests also have content in the body?
 Webservice – Dif between SOAP and REST
 Can GET requests have a body?
 ## Answer